-- No tools are used to capture, track and facilitate the effectiveness of the strategy.
+- No Data: Lacking tools, processes, and personnel to capture, track and facilitate the strategy’s effectiveness through data.

-- Evaluate how effective your previous strategies were with respect to the spend plan, and use the data to guide decisions for the next phase of strategy.
+- Evaluating how effective previous strategies were compared to spend plan.
+Collect, analyze, and use your data to guide decisions for the next phase of strategy.